 What is a Security Bond?
-In essence, the bond is a mechanism for the transfer of risk to another business entity, taking the form of a legally binding contract between three parties:
+In essence, Bond are a mechanism for the transfer of risk to another business entity, taking the form of a legally binding contract between three parties:

-- the financing company – known as the ‘surety’, this party provides financial backing which would be claimed by the obligee party in the event that terms of the agreement are not lived up to by the principal.
+- Financing company – known as the ‘surety’, this party provides financial backing which would be claimed by the obligee party in the event that terms of the agreement are not lived up to by the principal.
 Obligor in other words.

-- the principal – the party which requires the bond is known as the principal, who purchases the bond as a guarantee of future work performance
+- Principal – the party which requires bonds is known as a principal, who purchases them as a guarantee of future work performance

-- the obligee – the entity requiring the bond, often an agency of the government, seeking to lessen its risk of financial loss.
+- Obligee – the entity requiring bonds, often an agency of the government, seeking to lessen its risk of financial loss.

-There are different types of surety bonds, each of which has a distinct business function:
+There are different types of sureties, each of which has a distinct business function: